TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-backuprestore-pitr.md

 	ownershipId="AzureData_AzureCosmosDB"
 />

-# Backup Point in Time Restore
+# Point in Time Restore
-Most users are able to resolve their Enable Point in Time Restore issue using the steps below.
+Most users are able to resolve their Enable Point in Time Restore queries using the steps below.

 ## **Recommended Steps**